 ARR consists of contributions from our subscription revenue streams and does not include travel revenue or enrollment fees.
 We calculate ARR as the number of Active Subscriptions as of the end of a period multiplied by the then-current annualized subscription rate, without regard to any potential impact from promotions and discounts that may be offered from time to time, for each applicable subscription type at the end of the period for which ARR is being calculated.
 The majority of current Active Subscriptions are legacy Inspirato Club subscriptions.
-ARR is not a forecast of subscription revenue as subscription revenue includes enrollment fees and Active Subscriptions at the date used in calculating ARR may or may not be renewed by our subscribers in the future, but we believe it is a useful measure.
-In addition, revenues from certain legacy subscriptions may be higher or lower than our then-current annualized subscription rate as a result of previously offered or contractual renewal rates.
+ARR is not a forecast of subscription revenue as subscription revenue includes enrollment fees and Active Subscriptions at the date used in calculating ARR may or may not be renewed by our subscriptions may be higher or lower than our then-current annualized subscription rate as a result of previously offered or contractual renewal rates.
 Contracts related to our Inspirato for Good and Inspirato for Business offerings are excluded from our ARR calculation.
 Our ARR was \$91 million, \$135 million and \$161 million at December 31, 2020, 2021 and 2022, respectively.